denisecase/datafun-01-getting-started/README.md

 # datafun-01-getting-started

-> An opinionated way to get started with Python.
+> An opinionated way to get started with Python for data analytics

 Set yourself up for productivity and collaboration.